rhysd/fast-json-clone/README.md

 ### Then why this package is faster than rfdc?

-Since this package provides less functionality. rfdc provides support for some non-JSON types (`Date`, `Regexp`, ...).
+Since this package provides less functionality. rfdc provides some extra functionalities such as support for some non-JSON types (`Date`, `Regexp`, ...).
 It increses number of branches and causes some trade-off.

+## License

+This package is distributed under [CC0 1.0](LICENSE.txt) (Public Domain).
+Feel free to copy and paste the implementation directly to your project without any copyright notice.

 [npm]: https://www.npmjs.com/package/fast-json-clone
 [json]: https://json.org/